Architecture

 Sysdig Agent

-The Sysdig agent can be installed as a container itself using a Helm chart, Kubernetes operator, etc.
+The Sysdig agent can be installed as a container using a Helm chart, Kubernetes operator, and so on.

-The Sysdig agent maintains a permanent communication channel with the Sysdig backend which is used to encapsulate messages containing the monitoring metrics, infrastructure metadata, and security events.
-The channel is protected using standard TLS encryption and transports data using binary messages.
-Using this channel, the agent can transmit data, but also receive additional configuration from the backend, such as security runtime policies or benchmarks.
+The Sysdig agent maintains a permanent communication channel with the Sysdig backend, and sends messages containing the monitoring metrics, infrastructure metadata, and security events.
+The channel is secured with standard TLS encryption and transports data as binary messages.
+The agent uses this channel to transmit data, and to receive additional configuration from the backend, such as security runtime policies or benchmarks.

 Sysdig Backend

-Once the agent messages are received in the backend, they are processed and extracted into data available to the platform - time series, infrastructure and security events, and infrastructure metadata.
+Once the agent messages are received in the backend, they are processed and extracted into data available to the platform, for example, as time series, infrastructure and security events, and infrastructure metadata.

 The main components of the backend/platform include:

-Extraction and post-processing of the metric data from the agent, so that full time-series, with all the necessary infrastructure metadata, is available to the user
+Extraction and post-processing of the metric data from the agent, so that full time-series, with all the necessary infrastructure metadata, are available to you

 Maintenance of the infrastructure metadata (most notably Kubernetes state), so that all events and time series can be enriched and correctly grouped